Monday, 22 December 2025

 ⚖️ THE DAILY WEIGH-IN

-1. Weigh yourself every morning (after peeing, before eating).
+1. Weigh yourself every single morning (immediately after peeing, before eating or drinking anything).

-3. Call your doctor if: You gain 3 lbs in a day or 5 lbs in a week.
-This is a sign you need your medication adjusted before you end up in the hospital.
+3. Call your doctor immediately if: You gain 3 lbs in a single day or 5 lbs in a week.
+This is a critical warning sign that you need your diuretic medication adjusted before your lungs fill with fluid.

-• Limit Salt (Sodium): Salt acts like a sponge for water.
-Aim for less than 2,000mg per day.
+• Strictly Limit Salt (Sodium): Salt acts like a chemical sponge that traps water in your body.
+Aim for a strict limit of less than 2,000mg per day.
+Check all nutrition labels.

-• Fluid Restriction: Your doctor may ask you to limit total liquids to 1.5 - 2 liters a day.
+• Fluid Restriction: To prevent overload, your cardiologist may ask you to strictly limit your total daily liquid intake (including water, coffee, and soups) to 1.5 to 2 liters.

-• Sleep Elevated: Use extra pillows or a wedge to prevent fluid from settling in your lungs while you sleep.
+• Sleep Elevated: If you struggle to breathe at night, use extra pillows or a foam wedge to keep your head and chest elevated, preventing fluid from settling into your lungs.

 No comments: